!-- NAVIGATION BAR BEGINS HERE-->

 Union of Soviet Socialist Republics 1922-1991

 The Soviet Union (USSR - Union of Soviet Socialist Republics) was, of course, the first of the modern countries to attempt to embrace the teachings of Karl Marx into a political structure called Communism, used in Russia's case to replace Czarism.
 The experiment ultimately failed, as it quickly became more of a political tool to allow the government to seize dictatorial powers over the Russian people, especially during the Stalin Era.
 Basically government didn't disappear as Marx envisioned, but basically became stronger and more powerful.
 As Communism spread it evolved in different ways in different countries.
-It is only natural that soon rivalries would developed among these different brands of Communism, and one such example developed in the small countries of Indochina, where Mother Russia found herself in completion with the newest and second most powerfull Communist State, Red China, in a Cold War struggle of dominance in the area.
+It is only natural that soon rivalries would developed among these different brands of Communism, and one such example developed in the small countries of Indochina, where Mother Russia found herself in completion with the newest and second most powerful Communist State, Red China, in a Cold War struggle of dominance in the area.

 With the retreat from the Indochina area of the great Capitalist power of the United States, a power struggle developed between the Soviet Union and Maoist China over the Southeast Asia resources, one of which we label the Cambodian War.